andresromerouy/DataSciInPractice24/Examples/UM-01E1] Example - Apple Inc. stock prices.md

 ## Q5.
 Association between daily price variation and trading volume

 Common wisdom tells us that price will show more intraday variation the days in which there is more trading activity, and less intraday variation with low activity.
-Comparing line plots may gives us an idea of this type of association, but is better to put together the two series in a **scatter plot**.
+Though comparing line plots may give us an idea of this type of association, it is better to display together the two series in a **scatter plot**.
 We can get a scatter plot in Pandas with the method `.plot.scatter()`.

 ```
 In [16]: df.plot.scatter(x='volume', y='dvar',
     title='Figure 6.
 Daily variation vs volume', figsize=(5,5), color='gray',
-    xlabel='Trading volume (1000 shares)', ylabel='Daily price variation (USD)');
+    xlabel='Trading volume (million shares)', ylabel='Daily price variation (USD)');
 ```

 ![](https://github.com/mikecinnamon/DataSci/blob/main/Figures/01e1-6.png)

 The scatter plot somewhat confirms our guess of a positive association between the trading volume and the daily variation, though the interpretation of plots is always subjective.
 To be objective, statisticians use the correlation to evaluate the strength of the association.
-More specifically, it tells us the extent to which one series can be represented as a linear expression of the other series.
+More specifically, the correlation tells us the extent to which one series can be represented as a linear expression of the other series.
 The correlation can be positive or negative.
 A strong correlation is one which is close to 1 (or -1), and a weak correlation one which is close to 0.
 In Pandas, correlations can be calculated with the method `.corr()`.

 ```
 In [17]: df['volume'].corr(df['dvar'])